 - Many local governments will require onsite retention of drainage for the project.

-- This review ensures that there is sufficient lighting onsite and that the lights are not glaring onto neighboring properties (especially if they are residential).
+- Onsite lighting.
+The onsite lighting should be sufficient.
+Additionally, the lights should not glare onto neighboring properties (especially if they are residential).

 - Environmental protection.
 Environmental issues during site planning often include: